The Science of CoolSculpting

-The human study showed that the fat cells died from apoptosis.
+Human studies show that CoolSculpting triggers apoptosis in fat cells.
 Apoptosis is a highly regulated process where a cell kills itself by creating digestive enzymes.
-The tissue showed that apoptosis was limited to just the fat cells.
+Tissue examination shows that apoptosis is limited to just the fat cells.
 Apoptosis does not occur in skin, nerve or other tissue types.
 This explains how CoolSculpting is able to kill just fat cells without affecting other cells.

 Exactly why apoptosis is limited to just fat cells is not entirely understood.
 The working model is the cryolipolysis selectively damages the membrane of fat cells.
 Fat cells contain mostly fat, while other cell types contain mostly water.
 CoolSculpting is able to crystallize the fat in a fat cell without freezing water in other cell types.
 Since the crystals being formed are just inside the fat cells, only the fat cells experience membrane damage triggering apoptosis.

 CoolSculpting results are also long lasting*.
 The first people to undergo CoolSculpting were test subjects treated in 2007.
-A follow-up study7 of these initial test subjects shows continued, lasting aesthetic changes.
-Since CoolSculpting kills fat cells and fat cells have only a very limited ability to regenerate in adults, CoolSculpting results are expected to last as long as liposuction.
+A follow-up study7 at 6 and 9 years post treatment demonstrates that the reduction of fat continues to persist.
+The persistence of results is because CoolSculpting kills fat cells and fat cells have only a very limited ability to regenerate in adults.

 1 US Patent #9,308,120 details CoolSculpting